|2015||28||13||0||.683||13||5||1||.722||CC Championship Appearance, CC COY|

 A 2004 graduate of St. Lawrence University, Horning joined the staff at F&M as an assistant coach in 2009 after coaching stints at Cornell University, St. John Fisher College and Longwood University.
 After one year at Division I Longwood, he served as an assistant at St. John Fisher, where he helped guide the Cardinals to their first-ever NCAA Tournament appearance in 2007.
 From there, Horning moved back to the Division I level to Cornell for one year.

-Horning’s coaching experience extends beyond the intercollegiate game.
-He spent two seasons (2007 and 2008) with the Watertown Wizards in the New York Collegiate Baseball League (NYCBL), serving as the head coach this past summer.
-He guided the Syracuse 16-year old All-Star Team to the 2004 Babe Ruth World Series Championship, making him the youngest coach to pull the feat.
-He led Syracuse to the Babe Ruth World Series in three of his four years as the club’s skipper.
+Horning was also a coach for the Watertown Wizards of the New York Collegiate Baseball League for two summers in 2007 and 2008, including one season as head coach, and served as head coach of the Albany Dutchmen of the NYCBL in 2009.
+Additionally, he guided the Syracuse 16-year-old All-Star Team to the Babe Ruth World Series Championship in 2004, making him the youngest coach to achieve the feat.
+He led his Syracuse squad to the Babe Ruth World Series in two of his three years as the head coach.